List of A-League Men clubs

 The following is a list of clubs who have played in the A-League Men since its formation in 2005 as the A-League to the current season.

 Twelve of the fifteen clubs to have participated in the A-League Men are competing in the 2022-23 season.
 Seven (Adelaide United, Brisbane Roar, Central Coast Mariners, Melbourne Victory, Newcastle Jets, Perth Glory and Sydney FC) have contested every season in the A-League Men.

-Five clubs, Macarthur FC, Melbourne City, Wellington Phoenix, Western Sydney Wanderers and Western United are not founding members of the A-League Men, but have not been disbanded since their debuts.
+Five clubs, Macarthur FC, Melbourne City, Wellington Phoenix, Western Sydney Wanderers are not founding members of the A-League Men, but have not been disbanded since their debuts.

 Table

 All statistics here refer to time in the A-League Men only.
 A-League Men teams playing in the 2025–26 season are indicated in bold, while founding members of the A-League Men are shown in italics.